mathewgomas-alfred/mathewgomas.io/reference_manual/tools/fill.rst

         .. figure:: /images/tools/fill_tool_pixel_selection_policies.png

-            a: An image with a red dot marking where the user clicked to fill. b: The filled region when selecting only the similar contiguous pixels. c: The filled region all the pixels until the boundary color, set to black here.
+            a: An image with a red dot marking where the user clicked to fill. b: The filled region when selecting only the similar contiguous pixels. c: The filled region all the pixels until the boundary color (here set to the color black).

     Threshold
         Determines when the fill-tool sees another color as a border.
 In other words, how far the region should extend from the selected pixel in terms of color similarity.